colinpaicemq/MQTools/README.md

 # MQTools
 A repository of useful bits of Python code for processing IBM MQ.

-These build on the low level MQ services provided by pymqi.
+These build on the low level MQ services provided by [pymqi](https://dsuch.github.io/pymqi/).

-This code is alpha level - I have tested many areas - but there are going to be areas I havent covered, and Im still finding small problems with formatting etc.
+This code is alpha level - I have tested many areas - but there are going to be areas I havent covered, and I am still finding small problems with formatting etc.

 I would welcome suggestions, comments, and reports of bugs.
-Please contact me at ColinPaiceMQ@GMAIL.COM or raise an issue on GitHub.
+Please contact me at ColinPaiceMQ@GMAIL.COM or raise an issue on [MQTools GitHub](https://github.com/colinpaicemq/MQTools).

 If you want to install it use